Leveraging abundant, inexpensive raw materials

 Sourced from existing, localized infrastructure

-These types of raw materials are not only abundant and attractive from the minerality perspective but the equipment and infrastructure to extract these rocks already exists on the sites we build the OPUS APF.
-These sites are located everywhere that concrete is needed.
+These types of raw materials are not only abundant and attractive from the mineralogical perspective but the equipment and infrastructure to extract these rocks already exist on the sites we build the OPUS advanced processing facilities (“APFs”) on.

 Raw material feedstock can be sourced from existing aggregate mines close to any major market, reducing the transportation burden of other less abundant cementitious materials.